 There’s an old saying in America, “She/he is nothing to write home about,” which means the person is not interesting or important enough in your life to tell your family back home that you’ve met a special person.

 I mention this because there’s always been the warm feeling of writing back home to mom, dad, family about your travels.
 It centers you no matter where in the world you are.
 In love, your partner takes the role of the family you’re writing back to.
 After you’ve climbed all day, ran into trouble, seen amazing things and set up camp, there’s always that feeling of wanting to share that with someone in an intimate way.
+So find yourself someone who is something to write home about, and share your stories with them.

 I Feel Guilty Each Time I Leave